-Even when a cell becomes cancerous, the immune system is thought to be able to recognize it as abnormal and destroy it before it replicates or spreads.
+Even when a cell becomes cancerous, the immune system is often able to recognize it as abnormal and destroy it before it replicates or spreads.
 Cancer is more likely to progress in people whose immune system is altered or impaired, as in people with AIDS, people receiving immunosuppressive drugs, people with certain autoimmune disorders, and older people, in whom the immune system works less well than in younger people.
 However, even when the immune system is functioning normally, cancer can escape the immune system's protective surveillance.

-Last full review/revision August 2008 by Bruce A. Chabner, MD; Elizabeth Chabner Thompson, MD, MPH
+Last full review/revision July 2013 by Bruce A. Chabner, MD; Elizabeth Chabner Thompson, MD, MPH